My teaching philosophy: “Knowledge feeds practice. Knowledge-based practice builds excellence. Excellence breeds fruitfulness.”

 My favourite book that hasn’t been written yet: “The Hitchhiker’s Guide to living in Japan without eating sushi”.

 Gordon has been an ELT professional for over thirty years, teaching English at the university level in Japan, and to immigrants, missionary trainees, and high-school students in Canada before becoming a teacher trainer.
-He has been serving as an instructor in the MA TESOL Department for 11 years, where he has been teaching courses in research methods, assessment and leadership.
+He has been serving as an instructor in the MA TESOL Department for 13 years, where he has been teaching courses in research methods, assessment and leadership.
 He has both a Master’s and Doctorate in Education (TESOL) from Temple University.
-His professional passion is training and encouraging teachers in their professional development.
+His professional passions are research and training and encouraging teachers in their professional development.
 He also enjoys writing about research and assessment.
 For hobbies, he enjoys watching and talking about team sports, especially hockey, rugby, and football.
-He loves his Japanese wife but not Japanese sushi.

 Moulden, G.A.
 (2021).
 An Investigation into the effects of COVID-related school policies on the teaching and learning of English as a second or foreign language.

 Moulden, G. A. (2005).
 An Evaluation of Language Policy in a Bilingual School in Japan.
 Chief Advisor: Dr. Kenneth Schaefer.
 Temple University, Japan.